isomerpages/pa-cdcvouchers-r/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion19">
     <label for="accordion19"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Is there a maximum number of vouchers I can spend per purchase?</span></label>
     <div>
-			<p>There is no limit to the value of vouchers that can be spent at any one time.
-However, a maximum of 15 digital vouchers can be  stacked and used per transaction to ensure the QR code remains scannable by the merchants.  			</p>
+			<p>There is no limit to the number you can spend per purchase.
+However, you can only stack a maximum of 15 digital vouchers per QR code to ensure that the QR code remains scannable by merchants. </p>
     </div>
   </li>
 	<li>